Paperspace/paperspace-node/README.md

 ## Other clients

 If you've created an API client in a language other than JavaScript, please [let us know](mailto:support@paperspace.com) and we will link to it here.

+## Sample Apps

+See the directory 'samples' for a few simple samples of using the node API, and the CLI in a bash script.
+Note: the [jq](https://stedolan.github.io/jq/) tool is used in the bash sample for parsing JSON data.

 ## Contributing